Wilderness Treatment Center Philosophy

 WHAT STAFF SAY

 The one current staffer polled by Rehabs.com at the time of this writing gave WTC mostly high ratings, including five out of five stars for its honesty, its patient loyalty, its staff’s level of training and experience, and its willingness to put patients’ interests first.
-The reviewer also noted that they would recommend the facility to friends, family, and other loved ones.
+The staff member would recommend the program to others who need it.

 User ReviewsReview this Center